 - Fixing cracks in walls and kitchen cabinets

-- Repair and replacement of faucets and sink surrounds
+- Repair and replacement of faucets and sink surround

 - Fixing leaky pipes and checking for signs of damp

-- Repair or replacement of window frames, panes, moldings and other woodwork
+- Repair or replacement of window frames, panels, moldings, and other woodwork

 - Removal and replacement of trendy kitchen flooring

-- Replacement or installation of wall oven and new cooktop with hood
+- Replacement or installation of a wall oven and new cooktop with hood

 - Installation of a dishwasher with plumbed-in connection